tldr-pages/tldr/pages/common/timew.md

 `timew`

-- Stop a specific stopwatch with a tag name:
+- Stop the stopwatch with a given tag name:

 `timew stop {{activity_tag}}`